WapplerSystems/core_upgrader/README.md

 This extension allows to upgrade the TYPO3 core from v7.6 to v10.4 with this extension and the rest by the v12 core in one step.

+Differences from the original Core Upgrade Wizards:

+* The Text/Textpic/Image to Textmedia Wizard has been split into optional wizards
+* Some obsolete wizards were removed, because their result cannot be used in version 12 already.

 ## Installation

 Simply install the extension with Composer or download from [TER](https://extensions.typo3.org/extension/core_upgrader2/).